Visit for a list of upcoming events, information on Post-secondary schools and admissions changes, myBlueprint, and more!

 Pages work in the House of Commons Chamber under the direction of a group of supervisors and a coordinator.
 They provide various services to Members of Parliament, the Speaker and Chair Occupants, and Table Officers.
 For example, Pages collect and distribute official documents, deliver messages to Members, serve as a link between Members and their Hill offices, answer telephone calls, and make photocopies.
 On occasion, Pages also meet with youth groups to speak about their duties and their experience on parliament Hill.
 Student Recruitment: October to December

-WORK EXPERIENCE AND VOLUNTEER LISTINGS:
+WORK EXPERIENCE AND VOLUNTEER INFO:

 Students gain valuable experience, contacts and networks through work experience and community service hours.
 Many post secondary scholarships and burseries place an emphasis on these program activities as well.